 Course Structure and Content

-The course is structured into ten comprehensive modules, covering both foundational and advanced aspects of statistical analysis in business:- Introduction to Statistical Analysis for Business Gain a foundational understanding of statistical thinking, the role of data in business, and the importance of quantitative decision-making.
+- Introduction to Statistical Analysis for Business Gain a foundational understanding of statistical thinking, the role of data in business, and the importance of quantitative decision-making.

 - Probability and Its Business Applications Explore probability theory, distributions, and risk assessment, and learn how probability supports decisions in areas such as finance, marketing, and operations.